IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ---

-## IGraphQLNodeParser
+## IGraphQLParser

 This interface is needed for parsing a GraphQL node to the string (well formatted or not).
-For now, it's not allowed to inject your own implementation of the IGraphQLNodeParser but this should be possible in prospective.

-`String toString(GraphQLNodeBase node, Boolean pretty)` - Returns a string parsing the provided node.
+`String parse(GraphQLNodeBase node, Boolean pretty)` - Returns a string parsing the provided node.
 If `pretty` is true the string should be well-formatted.

 ---